d-plaindoux/tyasta/README.md

 ### 3am: Open and Closed terms

 In the general design, manipulated terms are closed.
-A closed term has no free variable i.e. unbound because De Bruijn indice does not corresponds to a level of enclosing lambda.
+A closed term has no free variable i.e. each De Bruijn indice corresponds to a level of enclosing lambda.
 Neverthless, with the current abstract syntax we can build terms like:

 ```f*
 let ex = Lambda (Inferable (Bound 4))